bytedance/monoio/README.md

 [zh-readme-url]: README-zh.md

 ## Design Goal
-As a runtime based on io-uring, Monoio is designed to be the most efficient and performant Rust runtime.
+As a runtime based on io_uring, Monoio is designed to be the most efficient and performant Rust runtime.

 For some use cases, it is not necessary to make task schedulable between threads.
 For example, if we want to implement a load balancer like nginx, we may want to write it in a thread-per-core way.
 The thread local data need not to be shared between threads, so the `Sync` and `Send` will not have to be implemented.